Ansford Academy Contribution to the Local Offer

 12. Support for behaviour, avoiding exclusions and increasing attendance

 Behaviour difficulties do not come under the remit of SEN, though we believe that inappropriate behaviour often masks other difficulties.
-If a child has behavioural difficulties a Behaviour Support Plan (BSP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
-If we feel a student is in danger of exclusion we may create a Pastoral Support Plan.
+If a child has behavioural difficulties, a Behaviour Support Plan (BSP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
+If we feel a student is in danger of exclusion, we may create a Pastoral Support Plan.
 This will pull together all of the support that we can offer, including the services of an Educational Psychologist, in order to avoid exclusion.
-Pastoral Support Plans are overseen by the SENCO.
+Mr. Roberts, the Assistant Principal, oversees Pastoral Support Plans.

 13. The views of the child